risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 ## Interval joins

 Window joins require that the two sources have the same window type and window size.
 This requirement can be too strict in some scenarios.
-If you want to join two sources that have some time offset, you can create an interval join by specifying an accepted internval range based on watermarks.
+If you want to join two sources that have some time offset, you can create an interval join by specifying an accepted interval range based on watermarks.

 The syntax of an interval join is: